David Baria

-David Wayne Baria (born December 4, 1962) is an American politician, attorney, and former contractor.
-A trial lawyer by trade, Baria was a Democratic member of the Mississippi House of Representatives representing the 122nd district until the end of the 2019 legislative session.
-He also served as the House Minority Leader.
-Baria was a member of the Mississippi Senate before he was elected to the retiring J. P. Compretta's seat in the Mississippi House of Representatives.
-Baria was the Democratic nominee for the 2018 United States Senate election in Mississippi.
+David Wayne Baria (born December 4, 1962) is an American politician and attorney.
+A trial lawyer by profession, Baria served as a Democratic member of the Mississippi House of Representatives representing the 122nd district until the end of the 2019 legislative session.
+He previously held office in the Mississippi Senate for the 46th district and was the House Minority Leader during his tenure in the state legislature.